 If warts on your feet hurt or cause embarrassment, you should meet with a podiatrist to discuss your treatment options.
 Podiatrists Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS provide medical procedures to destroy your warts much faster than store-bought options ever could.
 The specialists at Complete Foot and Ankle offer cryotherapy, strong salicylic acid peels, and other treatments to rid you of your undesirable condition.
-Schedule an appointment at the Ridgewood or Garfield, New Jersey, location by calling the office or using the online scheduler.
+Schedule an appointment at the Ridgewood or Newark, New Jersey, location by calling the office or using the online scheduler.

 Warts Q & A